mrporterphysics/mrporterphysics.github.io/Daily Plan/20252026/Daily Slides/RPAgendas202526.md

 ## Objective:

 * Determine the strength of a pasta bridge by finding the relationship between strength (number of marbles) and strands of pasta
+* Develop an experiment to compare at least two types of pasta.
+Create a hypothesis for which will be stronger.

+---

+# Board Meeting